1 / 10

 Bloom Information

-Flowers from June through September in the second year.
-Individual flower heads bloom for 5–8 days.
-Flowering progresses from the terminal head downward over 6–8 weeks.
+Flowers appear June through September in the second year.
+Individual flower heads bloom for 5-8 days.
+Flowering progresses from the terminal head downward over 6-8 weeks.
 In the Pacific Northwest, peak flowering occurs in July through August.
-Seeds mature 2–3 weeks after pollination and disperse by wind via the plumose pappus.
-Pollinated by bumblebees, butterflies, and hummingbirds.Detailed Descriptions
+Seeds mature 2-3 weeks after pollination and disperse by wind via the plumose pappus.
+Flowers are pollinated by bumblebees, butterflies, and hummingbirds.Detailed Descriptions

 Flower Description